Astrid123456789/air_quality/README.md

 ## Overview

-This project implements a complete, **CRISP-DM–aligned machine learning pipeline** for forecasting **PM2.5 air pollution levels** across several major African cities.
+This project implements a complete, **CRISP-DM aligned machine learning pipeline** for forecasting **PM2.5 air pollution levels** across several major African cities.
 The overarching goal is to transform raw environmental and temporal data into actionable insights that can inform **public-health policies and urban management strategies**.

 The project’s objectives are twofold: